jarquinlab/CHiDO/README.md

 For __combining ability__ model: users can upload omics data specifically for each group __(Parent Group 1 ID or Parent Group 2 ID)__, or for both groups __(Parents Groups ID)__.
 IDs should corresponds to the chosen option.

-- __Check data consistency__ function will remove those rows whose ID in the omic data are absent in the phenotypic file.
+- __Check data consistency__ function will remove those rows whose ID in the omic data are absent in the phenotypic file following the linkage columns.